-In expectation of the crowds that come to downtown Chapel Hill, Franklin Street will close at 9 p.m. and be reopened at 11:30 p.m.
+In anticipation of the sixth Homegrown Halloween, Franklin Street will close at 9 p.m. on Thursday, Oct.
+31 and reopen at 11:30 p.m.

-Homegrown Halloween will continue for its fourth year.
-The shared effort among the Town, University and Downtown businesses aims to return Halloween on Franklin Street to its roots as a small town community gathering and to reduce crowd sizes.
+Homegrown Halloween will continue for its sixth year.
+The shared effort among the Town, University and Downtown businesses aims to return Halloween on Franklin Street to its roots as a small-town community gathering and to reduce crowd sizes.

-To support the University’s regular academic function, the medical mission of UNC hospitals, and Chapel Hill’s plans, ALL parking regulations as well as several temporary parking restrictions will be in effect from 7:30 a.m. on Oct.
-31 through 5 p.m. or 9 p.m. (depending on the lot) on Tuesday, November 1.
+To support the University’s regular academic function, the medical mission of UNC Hospital, and Chapel Hill’s plans, ALL parking regulations as well as several temporary parking restrictions will be in effect from 7:30 a.m. on Oct.
+31 through 5 p.m. or 9 p.m. (depending on the lot) on Nov.
+1.

-UNC students and staff should NOT come to campus for Halloween festivities prior to 6 p.m. on Oct.
+UNC students and employees should NOT come to campus for Halloween festivities prior to 6 p.m. on Oct.
 31. Guests are discouraged from coming to campus.
 Unless a vehicle has a valid weekday permit, there will be no place for student or employee guests to park until 6 p.m.
-Monday when a imited number of designated lots will open for $20 Halloween student and employee parking (see Public Safety website below for details).
-In addition to the campus-wide parking permit restrictions, several campus parking lots and roadways will be closed at various times throughout the weekend and especially on Halloween night.
+Monday when a imited number of designated lots will open for $20 Halloween student and employee parking (see Public Safety website for details).

 Vehicles parked in or along closed areas will be ticketed and towed at the expense of the owner.